pnatel/the-scripter/README.md

 2. You can then use the form to fill the script(s)
 3. A .Zip file is generated with all your scripts, ready to be added to your maintenance document, or applied in the database.

-## What does this WebApp do NOT?
+## What this WebApp does NOT do?

 1. The app will NOT run SQL queries
-2. The app does not guess your variables, uou must add a prefix on them.
+2. The app does not guess your variables, you must add a prefix on them.
 3.

 ## How to install